eProsima/Fast-DDS-docs/docs/advanced.rst

 |    :end-before: <!--><-->                                  |
 +------------------------------------------------------------+

-Note that a *server* can act as a *client* of other *servers*, thus, the following section may also apply.
+Note that a *server* can act as a *client* of other *servers*.
+Thus, the following section may also apply.

 Client side setup
 """"""""""""""""""